FRCTeam1571/robot2018/README.md

 This is the code for 1571's 2018 robot.

-Autonomous:

- Drives forward for 5 seconds
+Autonomous:/n/tDrives forward for 5 seconds

 Teleop controls: